szkrd/springald/README.md

 ## Overrides

 * config: create a `~/.config/springald/config.json` file. ([options](./config.json))
+* supported themes so far: _default_, _ambiance_
 * styles: create a `~/.config/springald/override.css` file. ([variables](./styles/variables.css), [more](./styles/springald.css))

-On OSX and Windows this is [elsewhere](http://docs.nwjs.io/en/latest/References/App/#appdatapath).
+On OSX and Windows these are [elsewhere](http://docs.nwjs.io/en/latest/References/App/#appdatapath).

 Config override does a shallow merge only.
-If you know what you're doing then probably you're better off modifying the `config.json` itself in the app and stash+pull+pop upgrade manually.
+If you know what you're doing and you find this a problem then probably you're better off modifying the `config.json` itself in the app and stash+pull+pop upgrade manually.

 ## Borderless window